 The Framework Core then identifies underlying key Categories and Subcategories for each Function and matches them with example Informative References such as existing standards, guidelines, and practices for each Subcategory (NIST).

-According to NIST, Recover is defined as the need to "develop and implement the appropriate activities to maintain plans for resilience and restore any impaired capabilities or services due to a cybersecurity event.
+According to the NIST framework, Recover is defined as the need to "develop and implement the appropriate activities to maintain plans for resilience and restore any impaired capabilities or services due to a cybersecurity event.

 NIST CSF Recover includes these areas: